Mario-228/ar_commerce/README.md

 ## 🔽 Download APK

-You can try the app directly by downloading the prebuilt APK from the link below:
+You can try the app directly by downloading the APK from the link below:

 👉 [Download AR-Commerce APK v1.0.0](https://github.com/Mario-228/ar_commerce/releases/tag/v1.0.0)